vxst/float8_matmul/README.md

 This implementation offers a way to simulate the behavior of FP8 matrix multiplication with reasonable performance on older devices.
-In my test environment, this naive implementation achieves `140.2 GFLOPS` on `1/8` of the temporal slice of an Nvidia A16 GPU, where the FP32 throughput is `560 GFLOPS`.
+In my test environment, this naive implementation achieves `140.2 GFLOPS` on `1/8` of the temporal slice of an Nvidia A16 GPU, where the FP32 throughput(with Tensor Core) is `560 GFLOPS`.

 It can enable engineers to develop and test FP8 algorithms on older devices without FP8 support, like laptops and personal computers, and then deploy them on newer devices with FP8 support.